This document is relevant for: Inf1, Inf2, Trn1, Trn1n

 • model_load_count: The number of successful model loads

-• reset_count: The number of successful device resets
+• reset_fail_count: The number of failed device resets

 • connected_devices: The list of connected devices’ ids.
 You should see the same output as neuron-ls’s CONNECTED DEVICES.